paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md

 ### Statutory Notes

+#### References in Text
+Chapter 137 of this title, referred to in subsec. (g)(3), was repealed by Pub.
+L. 116–283, div.
+A, title XVIII, § 1881(a), Jan.
+1, 2021, 134 Stat.
+4293, effective Jan.
+1, 2022, in conjunction with the transfer and reorganization of acquisition provisions in this title by Pub.
+L. 116–283, div.
+A, title XVIII, Jan.
+1, 2022, 134 Stat.
+4149.

 #### Prior Provisions
 Provisions relating to NATO countries were contained in Pub.
 L. 99–145, title XI, § 1103, Nov.
 8, 1985, 99 Stat.
-712, which was set out as a note under [section 2407 of this title](./chapter-141-miscellaneous-procurement-provisions.md#section-2407), prior to repeal by Pub.
+712, which was set out as a note under [section 2407 of this title](./chapter-141-miscellaneous-provisions-relating-to-property.md#section-2407), prior to repeal by Pub.
 L. 101–189, § 931(d)(1).

 Provisions relating to major non-NATO allies were contained in [section 2767a of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2767a&num=0&edition=prelim), Foreign Relations and Intercourse, prior to repeal by Pub.
 L. 101–189, § 931(d)(2).